sunfounder/galaxy-rvr/docs/source/lesson7_ultrasonic_avoid.rst

   <iframe src=https://create.arduino.cc/editor/sunfounder01/35bddbcf-145c-4e4f-b3ea-21e8210af4a6/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

-**Step 4: Programming Our Superhero Sensor to Drive the Mars Rover**
+**Step 4: Programming the Ultrasonic Module to Drive the Mars Rover**

 Now that we've equipped our Mars Rover with an ultrasonic sensor module, it's time to program it to respond based on the sensor's measurements.